At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 Is This Scope for You?

-This Nikon Prostaff BDC scope model is certainly suitable for those who need to snap to their targets quickly, firing rapid shots without compromising accuracy.
+I recommend this Nikon Prostaff BDC scope model for those who need to quickly lock on to their targets, firing rapid shots without compromising on accuracy.

-If you are a hunter and if long-range and/or low-light accuracy matters, you will not regret investing in the PROSTAFF 5 riflescope.
+If you are a hunter and if long-range (say, 500 yards) or low-light performance matters, you will not regret investing in this quality rifle scope.

 - Clear and bright optical system with a generous and consistent eye relief